burntcouch/ehybasic/README.md

 and FOR X = 1 TO 3 BY 1 (not 'STEP')<p>
 and IF logic DO something (not 'THEN')<p>
 <p>
 Once you have the ROM in place, make sure you are 'switched' to Bank 0 (if you burned onto the first 16K of the first chip) by making sure ZP $01 is set to $00, and then in WozMon you run 'A000R' to start.
 Off you go from there; no other changes so far.<p>

+Long term...I am learning from Ben Eater's example and hacking away at the basic infrastructure of BASIC in order to extend it for I/O purposes; the Hydra has a lot of built-in peripheral capability, include I2C / SPI, 6 IO slots, tons of RAM and ROM, and hardware-based task switching.
+If anyone is going to build the Hydra hardware they are going to want a easy to use, well documented scripting language at first.
+Hopefully some version of BASIC will be both fast (enough) and small enough to be useful as an introduction to the platform.

 ----------------------------------------------------------------------------------------------------

 I forked this over from Ben Eater's fork; see below for Ben's brief comments and the chain of custody....